Sin offering and salvation

 The offering of a firstborn

 Beyond the Exodus there is less evidence of Edenic sin offerings, however one or two stand out.
 Amongst them is one of the scriptures more puzzling incidents, the King of Moab’s sacrifice (2 Kgs 3:24-27).
 By virtue of Moab’s rebellion, Jehoshaphat experienced two Day of Judgement scenarios, each of which went against Moab.
 After the second, Israel carried the battle out of the wilderness and into Moab, destroying cities, rendering fields useless, stopping springs and cutting down the good trees.
 The King of Moab, seeing that Israel intended to leave his land like Sodom, an Eden overturned, took the desperate step of offering his firstborn son as a burnt offering.
 Like Eve offering the fruit to Adam, behind this fundamentally wrong act was a right motive, for Abraham had committed his sons (Israel) to refrain from such actions against the sons of Lot (Moab).
 In a last ditch attempt to preserve the way to life for his people, the king invoked the precedent of Cain’s murder to call God to intervene, in doing so he declared his submission by emulating Abraham and offering his son.
 By choosing the city wall as this offering’s location, he not only lifted the blood toward heaven, but also ensured that the advancing messengers of death saw this ‘scarlet thread’.
 In the eternal balance, Israel’s over-zealous genocide weighed more heinous than the king’s sincerely motivated crime and so divine wrath routed the advancing troops.
 A beloved life, given that just judgement might bring deliverance, had proved the agent of Moab’s survival.
-This human sacrifice was indeed something God deplored, which may be precisely why it worked.
+This human sacrifice was indeed something God deplored, which may, on this occasion, be precisely why it worked.

 The sacrifice of Jonah